Parks are plentiful in Harbor Country and provide space for being as active or leisurely as you wish.

 Turtle Creek Preserve, is located on Lubke Road in New Buffalo Township just adjacent to the New Buffalo Elementary School.
 Owned and managed by Chikaming Open Lands, the 12-acre woodland features a high quality hardwood forest and some seasonal wetlands.
 Turtle Creek runs through the property.
 A trail network suitable for hiking loops through the preserve.
 Parking is available in the visitor spaces at New Buffalo Elementary School parking lot.
 Overnight parking is prohibited.
 No bicycles or motorized vehicles.
 No Hunting.
 Leashed dogs are welcome.
 Please stay on marked trails.

 Chikaming Township Park and Nature Preserve, Warren Woods Rd just south and east of where Warren Woods Rd crosses I-94, is 263 acres which include wetlands, woodlands, a 5-acre lake and borders the Galien River.
 It is diverse and rich, providing a wide variety of ecological habitats for bird study, wildlife ecology and flower and tree identification.
-There are currently walking and bike trails, viewing and fishing platforms, picnic facilities, community garden and restrooms.
+There are currently walking trails, a new mountain bike trail, viewing and fishing platforms, picnic facilities, community garden and restrooms.
 Future plans include preservation programs, reforestation and additional recreational facilities.

 Harbert Community Park, 13411 Red Arrow Hwy, just north of Harbert Rd, includes a regulation size Little League baseball field, bleachers, a pavilion with two grills and picnic tables, benches, a playground, a small fishing pond and the area’s newest dog park as well as an ice skating rink in the winter.
 There is off-street parking.
 Open from dawn to dusk.